adriaFreixasWb/git-calisthenics/docs/Session6.md

 ## Creating secrets for your application

-Lets make things intersting for git when ignoring files:
+Let's make things interesting for git when ignoring files:

 1. Create a *folder* called **Settings**, then *subfolder* called **Development**, then a *subfolder* called **Values** (this is to make it cumbersome for git to ignore a file)
 2. Create a *file* called **mysuper.secrets.json** at *Settings/Development/Values*